nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 3. Fell Trees until 7:40 am.
 4. Deposit your entire inventory into the Chest.
 Retrieve the following:
    - Fiberglass Rod

+### Community Center

-5. Travel to Pelican Town via the Bus Stop.
+1. Travel to Pelican Town via the Bus Stop.
 When you transition to Pelican Town, the Community Center cutscene will trigger.
    - Do not skip the cutscene.
 If you skip it the game will place you at the entrance to Pelican Town instead of the Community Center door.
-6. Enter the Community Center and interact with the golden scroll in the lower left room.
+2. Enter the Community Center and interact with the golden scroll in the lower left room.
 This interaction triggers the Wizard entry in your journal tomorrow.

+### Fishing

-7. Travel to The Mountain fishing spot.
+1. Travel to The Mountain fishing spot.
-8. Fish until 1:00 am.
+2. Fish until 1:00 am.
-9. Deposit your entire inventory into the Chest.
+3. Deposit your entire inventory into the Chest.
 Withdraw the following:
    - Five Iron Bars
    - The most profitable item stacks as calculated by the spreadsheet
    - Do not withdraw any Gold Ore, Gold Bars, or the rest of the Coal.
 You will be smelting Gold Bars tomorrow.
-10. Travel to The Farm.
+4. Travel to The Farm.
-11. Ship enough items to reach the G target calculated by the spreadsheet
+5. Ship enough items to reach the G target calculated by the spreadsheet
    - You will need 5,000g for the Steel Axe upgrade and enough G to purchase the remaining Gold Ore you need to acquire 25 in total
-12. If time allows, cut Weeds and Grass.
+6. If time allows, cut Weeds and Grass.
-13. Pass out.
+7. Pass out.